 When you perform Anomaly(-based) detection on this set of data you can detect abnormal usage of the login system and trace intruders quickly.
 Abnormal usage can be a high number of failed logins, a user logging in with valid credentials but at unusual hours, etc…

 On the other hand, companies could monitor their AD users’ data breach exposure, for instance by subscribing to the Have I Been Pwned domain search (or any other service providing this possibility) and enforce password resets for their domain accounts being involved in a breach.
-In any case, only if there’s a proof of compromise users should be forced to change their password.
+In any case, only if there’s a proof or suspicion of compromise users should be forced to change their password.

 Another measure is 2-factor authentication or 2-step authentication for all user accounts.
 If there’s anything you want to enforce, than it’s this.
 It’s certainly not infallible, but it’s a solid extra layer of defense.
 If you want to know more about 2FA and how to protect your user account do read this post.